canro91/canro91.github.io/_posts/2021-04-26-CreateTestValuesWithBuilders.md

     {
         var validator = new CreditCardValidator();

-        // Now, instead of creating cards with the new keyword and using an object mother,
+        // Now, instead of creating cards with the new keyword
+        // or using object mothers, we use a builder
+        //                   vvvvv
-        // we use a builder for credit cards var creditCard = new CreditCardBuilder()
+        var creditCard = new CreditCardBuilder()
                         .WithExpirationYear(DateTime.Now.AddYears(-1).Year)
                         .Build();